wiraizkandar/wiraizkandar/README.md

 ### My Medium
 latest article
-1. Setup local docker env for laravel : https://medium.com/@wiraizkandar1/how-to-use-docker-in-laravel-for-local-development-e684b67ff41b
+- Setup local docker env for laravel : [Read Here](https://medium.com/@wiraizkandar1/how-to-use-docker-in-laravel-for-local-development-e684b67ff41b)
 <!---
 wiraizkandar/wiraizkandar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.